tock/book/src/introduction.md

 hardware and software to complete the guide.

-The guide is divided into sections, each with an brief introduction to introduce concepts, followed by hands-on excercises.
+The guide is divided into sections, each with an brief introduction to introduce concepts, followed by hands-on exercises.

 1. [Environment Setup](environment.html): Get familiar with the Tock tools and getting a board setup.